Endometrial cancer risk factors

-Giving progesterone along with estrogen does not cause endometrial cancer, but it does still have risks.
-Studies have shown that this combination increases a woman's chance of developing breast cancer and also increases the risk of serious blood clots.
+Women who take progesterone along with estrogen to treat menopausal symptoms do not have an increased risk of endometrial cancer.
+Still, taking this combination increases a woman's chance of developing breast cancer and also increases the risk of serious blood clots.

-Studies have shown that estrogen therapy increases a woman's chance of developing serious blood clots and heart disease.
-If you are taking (or plan to take) hormones after menopause, it is important for you to discuss the potential risks (including cancer, blood clots, heart attacks, and stroke) with your doctor.
+If you are taking (or plan to take) hormones after menopause, it is important to discuss the potential risks (including cancer, blood clots, heart attacks, and stroke) with your doctor.
 Like any other medicine, hormones should be used only at the lowest dose that is needed and for the shortest possible time to control symptoms.
 As with any other medicine you take for a long time, you’ll need to see your doctor regularly.
 Experts recommend yearly follow-up pelvic exams.
 If you have any abnormal bleeding or discharge from the vagina you should see your doctor or other health care provider right away (and not wait for a check-up).

 Birth control pills

 Using birth control pills (oral contraceptives) lowers the risk of endometrial cancer.
-The risk is lowest in women who take the pill for a long time, and this protection continues for at least ten years after a woman stops taking this form of birth control.
+The risk is lowest in women who take the pill for a long time, and this protection continues for at least 10 years after a woman stops taking this form of birth control.
 However, it is important to look at all of the risks and benefits when choosing a contraceptive method; endometrial cancer risk is only one factor to be considered.
 It's a good idea to discuss the pros and cons of different types of birth control with your doctor.